 Sense of calling

 Evidence strongly suggests that individuals cannot build or maintain resilience in isolation.
-It is crucial that the organization understands this and works with individuals so that they can be happy, healthy, safe, and productive at work.
+It is crucial that the organisation understands this and works with individuals so that they can be happy, healthy, safe and productive at work.

 - Regular, healthy meals and snacks throughout the day